proverbiallemon/NS-Weekly-Meeting/NS Bi-Weekly Meeting July 5th 2024.md

 - Confirm attendance to ensure quorum.

 ## 3. Approval of Previous Meeting Minutes
-- Review and approve the minutes from the May 31, 2024 meeting.
+- Review and approve the minutes from the June 14, 2024 meeting.

 ## 4. Officer Reports
 - The Secretary will go over the action items from the last meeting.